GENWORTH MI CANADA INC.

 The Board has approved position descriptions for the Chair, the Lead Director and the chair of each Board committee.
 At least annually, the Board shall review such position descriptions.

-The Board has approved position descriptions for the Chief Executive Officer and the President and Chief Operating Officer, which includes delineating management’s responsibilities.
-The Board has also approved the corporate goals and objectives that the Chief Executive Officer and the President and Chief Operating Officer have responsibility for meeting.
+The Board has approved the position description for the Chief Executive Officer, which includes delineating management’s responsibilities.
+The Board has also approved the corporate goals and objectives that the Chief Executive Officer has responsibility for meeting.
 At least annually, the Board shall review such position descriptions and such corporate goals and objectives.

 7. Director development and evaluation